dougrosman/dougrosmanteaching/content/classes/fall 2025/creative-code/Midterm - Object Oriented Scene.md

 3. Your scene should run autonomously and potentially forever, meaning that once it starts running, it should be able to continue running on its own.
 4. Your scene should be in **2D**, so no WEBGL for this assignment
 5. **You must code your project from scratch.
 Meaning, you should not augment a complex pre-existing algorithm.** For example, we will look at [Flocking](**https://p5js.org/examples/classes-and-objects-flocking/**) simulations, but you should not use the flocking algorithm (unless you want to code it yourself ;) )
+### Presentation/critique format:

+When you arrive to class on **Week 7**, you will set up your sketch on one of the computers in 401, so that there will be a gallery of everyone's projects running simultaneously.
+We'll spend some time walking around looking at each project on our own.
+Then, we'll come together as a class and present each project one at a time on the projector for critique.

+1. Your project should live in your GitHub repo for the class, and be accessible on the web via a public URL (e.g. dougrosman.github.io/creative-code-projects-fa25/midterm)
+2. Your sketch should run in fullscreen mode.
+Your world doesn't have to take up the entire screen, (you could have a smaller canvas in the middle, for example) but your browser window should be in fullscreen.

 ## How to approach this assignment